extsoft/blog/_posts/2017-09-04-static-code-analysis-in-python.md

 ---
 layout: post
 title: "Minimal configuration of static code analysis for a Python project"
-description: An overview of Python's tools for static code analysis
+description: "An overview of Python's tools for static code analysis."
 tags: [python, static code analysis]
 comments: true
 ---